Phases of the penetration testing process

 In the planning phase, rules are identified, management approval is finalized and documented, and testing goals are set.
 The planning phase sets the groundwork for a successful penetration test.
 No actual testing occurs in this phase.
 (NIST SP 800-115, 2008, p.
 5-2)

-Walker (2017) proposes five main stages for a penetration test or “act of hacking”: 1) Reconnaissance involves the steps taken to gather evidence and information on the target, 2) scanning and enumeration takes the information gathered in reconnaissance and applies tools and techniques to gather more in-depth information on the targets, 3) gaining access where “true attacks are leveled against the targets enumerated in the second phase,” 4) maintaining access, where hackers attempt to ensure they have a way back into the compromised system, and 5) covering tracks, where “attackers attempt to conceal their success and avoid detection by security professionals” (p.
+Beyond the planning or preparation phase, Walker (2017) proposes five main phases (the assessment phase) for a penetration test or “act of hacking” (Figure 1-2 Phases of ethical hacking): 1) Reconnaissance, which involves the steps taken to gather evidence and information on the target; 2) scanning and enumeration, which takes the information gathered in reconnaissance and applies tools and techniques to gather more in-depth information on the targets; 3) gaining access, where “true attacks are leveled against the targets enumerated in the second phase”; 4) maintaining access, where hackers attempt to ensure they have a way back into the compromised system; and 5) covering tracks, where “attackers attempt to conceal their success and avoid detection by security professionals” (p.
 36).
+Some of the assessment phases run concurrently and continuously throughout a test.

 Faircloth (2011) proposes an iterative five stage reconnaissance phase: Intelligence Gathering, Footprinting, Human Recon, Verification, and Vitality.
 Table 17: Five Phases of Reconnaissance outlines the intelligence objectives, output (deliverables), and intelligence resources and tools for each phase.
 The last phase (Vitality) can be omitted in passive reconnaissance.